preeves-splunk/pla1750b/module_1/Module 1 Ingest Actions.md

 ![Splunk Cloud ingest actions ruleset with regex mask applied with the regular expression and Apply button highlighted in red, and Data Preview pane highlighted in green](https://github.com/preeves-splunk/pla1750b/blob/v1/module_1/2_6.png?raw=true)

-10. View the detailed statistics about data reducton by clicking the **Ruler** button on the upper-right side of the `Data Preview` pane.
+10. View the detailed statistics about data reduction by clicking the **Ruler** button on the upper-right side of the `Data Preview` pane.
 11. Click the **Save** button to save & deploy the new ruleset.

 ![Splunk Cloud ingest actions ruleset page with statistics shown with the ruler icon and Save button highlighted in red](https://github.com/preeves-splunk/pla1750b/blob/v1/module_1/2_7.png?raw=true)

 ## Task 3: Mask Sensitive Data in Events

 The compliance team has requested that any sensitive data be removed from events before the events are ingested in Splunk Cloud.
-Specifically, they have found that credit card numbers that are being ingested in the purchase records and need those removed.
+Specifically, they have found that credit card numbers that are being ingested in the purchase records and need those credit card numbers need to be removed.

 1. Run the search below to view the purchase records: